 on the basis of the examination regulations of DD.
 Month JJJJ (FU-Mitteilungen Nr.
-XX/JJJJ) with the overall grade successfully completed and the required number of 120 credit points has been proven.
+XX/JJJJ) with the overall grade successfully and with proof of the required number of 120 credit points attained.

 [grade as number and text]

 Exam performance was graded as follows: